-A hundred years later, technology for overfeeding and confining cattle became even more efficient, creating cows with 30% body fat and weighing over a ton in as little as 14 months.
-As we noted earlier, these cows, sickly and penned together in close proximity made preventative antibiotics and antimicrobials a necessity to sustain the industry.
-Drugs that we humans use regularly (some would argue too often) such as tetracycline, strepogramin and penicillin not only prevent disease in livestock but also appear to make them grow faster as well and so the meat industry uses them religiously to increase profits.
-This in spite of the fact that the World Health Organization (WHO), US Center for Disease Control & Prevention (CDC) and the American Medical Association (AMA) agree that the use of antimicrobials in livestock is a primary causative factor of antibiotic resistance in food borne illnesses and a significant contributor to the emergence of antibiotic resistant diseases in humans.
-Other countries heed these warnings and use more traditional ways of farming to keep their cows healthy.
-Countries in the European Union for example, have strict laws prohibiting the use of antibiotics used to treat human illnesses as a preventative tool in livestock.
-Yet here in the United States estimates are that we use between 17.8 and 24.6 million tons of antibiotics on farmed animals annually.
-A number that dwarfs the mere 3.4 million tons of antibiotics used worldwide in human medicine each year.[5,38] A sobering thought when free ranging livestock seldom ever get sick and do not require antibiotics at any stage of their lives.
+After the advances of the later 1800’s, technology for overfeeding and confining cattle became even more efficient.
+Creating cows with 30% body fat and weighing over a ton in as little as 14 months.
+As we noted earlier, these cows are often sickly from being penned together in close proximity with no room for exercise.
+This made preventative antibiotics and antimicrobials a necessity to sustain the industry as the livestock would die without them.
+The same drugs that we use regularly to treat human ailments such as tetracycline, strepogramin and penicillin, are not only used to prevent disease in livestock, but also to make them grow faster and thus increase profits.
+This practice of giving livestock antibiotics regularly as a preventative continues in spite of the fact that the World Health Organization, US Center for Disease Control & Prevention and the American Medical Association all agree that the use of antimicrobials in livestock is the main cause of antibiotic resistance in food borne illnesses.
+It is also the consensus that prophylactic antibiotic use in animals is a significant contributor to the emergence of antibiotic resistant diseases in humans.
+Many countries heed these warnings and use more traditional ways of farming to keep their cows healthy.
+Countries in the European Union for example, have strict laws prohibiting the use of antibiotics used to treat humans as a preventative tool in livestock.
+Yet, here in the United States, estimates are that we use between 17.8 and 24.6 million tons of antibiotics on farmed animals every year.
+A figure that dwarfs the mere 3.4 million tons of antibiotics used worldwide in human medicine each year.[5,38] It’s even more disturbing when you consider that free ranging livestock seldom ever get sick and almost never require antibiotics at any stage of their lives.

-The addition of grain to the diet of cows also affects the delicate PH balance of the gut and brings about increased growth of other forms of bacteria such as Escherichia coli (E. coli) and Campylobacter.
-Bacteria that would ordinarily not exist in significant amounts in cows eating grass, but with the unnatural shift in food came also the increase in bacteria that has little physical effect on cows, but can make us gravely ill when we consume the meat.
-Sickness that can be avoided simply by eating meat that lives a natural life eating grass.
+Feeding grain to cows also affects the delicate PH balance of their guts and causes increased growth of other forms of bacteria such as Escherichia coli (E. coli) and Campylobacter.
+Bacteria that would ordinarily not exist in significant amounts among cows that eat grass, but with the unnatural shift in food sources comes the increase in bacteria.
+Bacteria that has little physical effect on cows, but can make humans ill and can even be fatal when we consume the meat.
+Think about it. every one of the millions of cases of food poisoning every year due to meat consumption could be prevented by simply eating meat only ate grass and lived a natural life.

 Organic Meat- Is It Really Better Or Even Grass Fed?

-It might be romantic to think that a diet of farm raised chicken and beef in matches up nicely with the popular ‘Paleolithic’ diets- but a hard look at the facts shows that it does not and any ‘modern’ interpretation of a pre-agricultural diet is in and of itself a contradiction in terms.
-So what can we do?
-There are several options available that offer somewhat better meat solutions to the consumer, but unfortunately even those standards are sometimes questionable.
-The term ‘natural’ or ‘grass fed’ pops up on the labels of more and more meat products but no tangible guidelines exist nor any system of accountability to verify what these claims actually mean.
-In response to consumer lobbying, the USDA established the ‘certified organic’ label which means that inspectors are regularly sent out to determine whether the following rules are applied to animals raised:
+It would be overly romantic to believe that a diet of farm raised chicken and beef could realistically be part of popular ‘Paleolithic’ diets as neither of these meats existed in a pre-agricultural diet.
+So what can we do to emulate a more natural human diet?
+There are several options available that offer somewhat better, but not always perfect meat solutions to consumers.
+Unfortunately even those standards are often questionable.
+The term ‘natural’ or ‘grass fed’ pops up on the labels of a growing number of meat products, but no tangible guidelines exist and there is no official system of accountability to verify what these claims actually mean.
+In response to consumer lobbying, the USDA established the ‘certified organic’ label.
+Which means that inspectors are regularly sent out to determine whether the following rules are applied to animals raised: